 Bayonne, the setting in the author's novels are based upon Ernest J Gaines birthplace at the River Lake Plantation in Pointe Coupee Parish Louisiana.

-Mathu’s lifelong stance against the antics of the atrocious personified the societal parallel to the lone boy who stands up to the playground bully.
-He may have taken some lumps but he did not back down.
+Mathu’s life long stance against the antics of the atrocious personified the societal parallel to the lone boy who stands up to the playground bully.
+He may have taken some lumps but he didn't back down.
 The parish sheriff, Mapes, a hard scrabble, archetype southern sheriff who routinely slapped men around (both black and white) to express his contempt towards them dared not to do so with Mathu.

-Mathu represented power and manhood to his peers much like Joe Louis and Jack Johnson did before him for their African-American fans.
+Mathu represented power and manhood to his peers much like Joe Louis and Jack Johnson did before him.
 However, he did so without the recognized legal rights and economic incentives that the two boxers enjoyed.
 As such, he acted as the precursor of the new era (1970’s) in which this gathering of old men would take place.
 A newly bold septuagenarian who came to his defense announced the dawning of this new day with the proclamation that “aint go’n be no lynching tonight.”